olivierhagolle/Sentinel-download/README.md

 # Sentinel-download
 ### Description
-Tool to download Sentinel data from ESA (through wget).
+Tool to download Sentinel data from ESA (using the wget or aria2 downloaders).
 This tool can download whole products or only one tile per product, with the -t option (http://olivierhagolle.github.io/Sentinel-download).
+It should work both on windows and linux.

 The ESA Sentinel distribution website allows you to perform catalog searches through http requests.
 This blog post shows [a few examples](http://www.cesbio.ups-tlse.fr/multitemp/?p=6419).

-This module searches the ESA apihub catalog and downloads the products which fit the criteria defined in the command line.
-You can select by :
+Sentinel-download searches the ESA apihub catalog and downloads the products which fit the criteria defined in the command line.
+You can select products by :
 - coordinates of a point, or of a rectangle
 - path number (sometimes, a point can be observed from several paths
 - date, of course